25 Genius Ways to Reward Yourself for Weight Loss

 A Lunch Box

 The average takeout meal ordered by adults registers at 836 calories, according to a 2013 study published in BMJ.
 Yowza!
 If you packed your own lunch that was 500 calories, you'd save yourself 1,680 calories during the work week.
 But let's be honest: your brown paper lunch bag is kind of sad.
 And it could be holding you back.
 Upgrade to a lunch bag and buy one that has insulated cooler bags, as well as better storage for your Tupperware and utensils.
-For more smart mid-day moves, check out these 18 Lunch Rituals to Help You Lose Weight!
+For more smart mid-day moves, check out these lunch rituals to lose weight!

 Whether it's a Swell bottle or a Camelbak, having your own special water container that you love makes chugging water throughout the day all that much easier.
 Not only does keeping a water bottle with you at all times help you stay hydrated, a study published in The Journal of Clinical Endocrinology and Metabolism revealed that drinking water can be a boon for your metabolism.
 Drinking 17 ounces of water translated to an increased metabolic rate by 30 percent among participants!

 When you think of Las Vegas, you probably think of buffets and bottle service.
 But you can consider your Sin City sins absolved by checking in for a weekend at the Red Rock Casino Resort & Spa, which is about 10 miles off the strip and has a health focus.
 (A must-do: The inverted yoga class.)
 While there, you can get your body fat and lean muscle mass evaluated in a Bod Pod, a high-tech, egg-shaped device that's used by the NFL and offered at Well & Being spas like the one at Red Rock Casino Resort & Spa.